-To combine the 16 statistics considered for downbeat estimation, each statistic is standardized on the MuseScore data to mean zero and variance unity.
-We calculate the sum of the standardized statistics for an input score and its time-shifted versions and obtained the one that maximizes the value.
+To combine the 16 statistics for downbeat estimation, each statistic is standardized on the MuseScore data to zero mean and unit variance.
+We calculate the sum of the standardized statistics for an input score and its time-shifted versions and obtain the one that maximizes the value to estimate downbeat positions.
 For the MuseScore data, the accuracy when all the statistics are used is shown in Fig.~\ref{fig:StatAnalysis}(c), which was higher than the best value obtained by any single statistic.
 In general, we can optimize the combination of used statistics.
 There are $2^{16}=65536$ possible combinations and we notate a particular combination as a binary vector called a {\it criterion vector}.
 For example, 100-001-010-000-000-1 means that $L^{\rm BH}_{\rm met}$, $L^{\rm LH}_{\rm NV}$, $R^{\rm RH}_{\rm tie}$, and $L_{\rm p.rank}$ are used (the order of the statistics is shown in Fig.~\ref{fig:CrietrionVector}(b)).

 For optimization, we use the J-pop data and the transcribed scores obtained by the method in Sec.~\ref{sec:System}.
 Similarly as for 4/4 time, we calculated the statistics for triplet metre using the MuseScore data and used them to obtain the standardized statistics.
 We used the separate datasets for optimization and training to avoid overfitting.
 We applied the aforementioned methods for tempo scale estimation and metre estimation before the application of the downbeat estimation method using the statistics.